Skip to Content

 3. Bake the tandoori chicken in the oven

-As I mentioned earlier, tandoori chicken made with an electric oven is ideal because it is available in every kitchen.
+As I mentioned, tandoori chicken made with an electric oven is ideal because it is available in every kitchen.
 The result is nearly identical to those with the traditional tandoor or charcoal grill, albeit lacking the smoky charcoal flavor.

-Since the design of every oven is different, the suggested oven setting in this tandoori chicken recipe is only served as a guideline.
-The best way is to start with the recommended temperature and duration and keep a close eye on the appearance when you bake it the first time.
+Since the design of every oven is different, the suggested oven setting in this tandoori chicken recipe is only a guideline.
+The best way is to start with the recommended temperature and duration and closely monitor the appearance when you bake it the first time.

 Here are the steps: